atomone-hub/atom.one/content/english/_index.md

 ---
-meta-title: "AtomOne: A Secure Community-Driven Interchain Hub"
+meta_title: "AtomOne: A Secure Community-Driven Interchain Hub"
 title: "A Secure Community Driven Interchain Hub"
 subtitle: "AtomOne is a community-driven, constitutionally governed blockchain designed to prioritize security, decentralization, and innovation within the Cosmos ecosystem.
 Serving as a minimal fork of the Cosmos Hub, it supports IBC and ICS for scalable interchain solutions."